 A. EHRI approach to Luxembourg: Pre-existing Research and archival guides, expert support

-EHRI established contact with Paul Dostert, Director of the Centre de Documentation et Recherche sur la Résistance (CDRR) and Corinne Schroeder, responsible for the section contemporary history at the National Archives of Luxembourg, EHRI on-site surveys identified key archival institutions and two helpful archival guides :
+Working with the Centre de Documentation et Recherche sur la Résistance (which has since closed) and the contemporary history section of the National Archives of Luxembourg, EHRI’s on-site surveys identified key archival institutions and two helpful archival guides :

 B. Characteristics of the Luxembourg archival system and specific challenges

 The main archives are the National Archives located in Luxembourg City.
-A law on the archives is under discussion.
+A law on the archives was passed in 2018.
 In general, access is granted to documents older than 30 years.
 The files originating from the Prosecutor General’s Office are only accessible with a special permission from the Prosecutor General.
 Luxembourg also has private archives.
 Holocaust-related collections held by the National Archives include material generated by Luxembourg’s administration (both at home and in exile), the German occupation authorities, financial agencies, Jewish bodies and post-War investigations.
-The Centre de Documentation et de Recherche sur la Résistance (CDRR) has acquired an interesting collection (mostly on Jewish assets), consisting mainly of copies of documents from the National Archives and other sources, but also including some original files.
+The National Archives have also acquired the collections of the Centre de Documentation et de Recherche sur la Résistance when it closed in 2016.
 The archives of the city of Luxembourg possess some files related to the synagogue and its destruction.
 The local archives of Grevenmacher, Mondorf, Esch/Alzette, Differdange, Dudelange, Ettelbruck, towns where Jewish communities existed before the German occupation of Luxembourg, may keep some files pertaining to these communities.
 The local archives of Wintger keep a card file of those Jews imprisoned in the small ghetto of Fünfbrunnen (Cinqfontaines) before their deportation.